Our City

 Fellows will have the opportunity to explore specific areas of interest through clinical electives including but not limited to:

-Fellows will have substantial time allocated to developing scholarship.
-Opportunities exist for projects in translational research, health services research, Medical Education, Clinical Effectiveness, patient safety, Global Health, and Quality Improvement (QI).
-Our PHM Section has highly qualified mentors with varied interests and expertise (see Mentorship tab).
-The Section is supported by highly experienced Research Directors, research coordinators, statisticians, and a survey methodologist.
+Fellows will have substantial time allocated to developing scholarly projects in clinical and health services research, Medical Education, Clinical Effectiveness, patient safety, Global Health, and Quality Improvement (QI).
+Our PHM Section has highly qualified mentors with varied interests and expertise (see Program Mentorship tab).
+The Section is supported by experienced Research Directors, a Research Operations Team, a survey methodologist, and a Process Improvement specialist.

-To enhance their research skills, fellows may participate in formal, local training programs on campus.
-These include the Master’s in Clinical Sciences (MSCS) Program, the Institute for Healthcare Quality, Safety and Efficiency (IQHSE) Certificate Training Program, or the Academy of Medical Educators' Teaching Scholars Program.
-These programs will be supplemented with Section of PHM’s monthly educational and research conferences, workshops through the Center for Faculty Development, Department of Pediatrics Fellowship Educational Series, work-in-progress sessions, and University-based learning opportunities through the Colorado Clinical and Translational Sciences Institute (CCTSI) and Adult & Child Center for Health Outcomes Research & Delivery Science (ACCORDS).
+Supplemental scholarship training and education can be obtained through a Master’s in Clinical Sciences (MSCS) Program, the Institute for Healthcare Quality, Safety and Efficiency (IQHSE) Certificate Training Program, the Academy of Medical Educators' Teaching Scholars Program, the Colorado Clinical and Translational Sciences Institute (CCTSI), and the Adult & Child Center for Health Outcomes Research & Delivery Science (ACCORDS).

 Our educational mission is to develop leaders skilled in the education of other learners, patients, families, and the community at large.
 Fellows will teach a variety of learners while conducting family-centered rounds at CHCO and our community hospitals.
 They will receive training and support to design educational curricula, present small group teachings or didactics in their areas of interest, provide effective feedback, and serve as mentees or mentors to others.